fn-cooking/fn-cooking.github.io/starter-kit.md

 ### Dried herbs

-These are the herbs that work best when fried.
+These are the herbs that work best when dried.
 Others (tarragon, basil, parsley, etc.) don't dry well, and should be bought fresh when you need them.

  * Bay